numworks/epsilon/poincare/doc/simplification.md

 ### Restore complex format

+This steps needs to be applied first, before any other beautification step that could prevent reduction or complex formatting.

-First, depending on the complex format, we try to display the result in a cartesian or polar form.
+Depending on the complex format, we try to beautify the expression $A$ into one of this form :

-We compute real and imaginary part independently (or distance and angle in polar format), calling reduction and advanced reduction again, and keeping the result only if both real and imaginary parts have been simplified out.

-This is the first step because the expression needs to be projected.
+- Cartesian Form : $re(A)+i \times im(A)$
+- Polar Form : $|A| \times e^{i \times arg(A)}$
+- Default : $A$

+If cartesian complex format is to be applied, we create the real and imaginary parts of the expression and reduce them.

+If one of the part could not be reduced further and is still of the form `re(...)` or `im(...)`, we escape and continue beautification normally in default case.

+Otherwise, each part is individually beautified (using following steps) and they are merged into an addition at the end.

+The polar complex format is analogous to the cartesian format by replacing real/imaginary part with module/argument.

 ### Restore angle unit